Suvradip01/Skin-Disease-Detection-CNN/README.md

 ## 📊 **Results & Interpretation**

-The **MobileNetV2**-based classifier demonstrates **strong capability** in discerning complex skin disease patterns.
+The **MobileNetV2**-based classifier demonstrates strong pattern recognition capability and high adaptability.

-* **Robust Feature Extraction:** The pre-trained layers provide robust low-level feature extraction (edges, textures, shapes), resulting in smooth and **stable learning curves**.
+* **Robust Feature Extraction:** The pre-trained layers provide robust low-level feature extraction, resulting in smooth and **stable learning curves**.
-* **High Adaptability:** The **transfer learning** approach shows excellent potential for building scalable diagnostic assistance systems, even with limited, domain-specific data.
 * **Deployment Suitability:** The choice of **MobileNetV2** ensures the model remains computationally **lightweight**, making it highly suitable for mobile telemedicine tools or low-resource deployments.

 ---